Skip to content

 Protein intake supports muscle maintenance, but tracking progress using body composition metrics instead of just scale weight can provide better insight.

 Importantly, when calories are restricted and body fat is already relatively low, protein needs may rise even further.
-A widely cited review by Helms et al., 2014 suggests that lean, resistance-trained athletes dieting aggressively may benefit from intakes of approximately 2.3–3.1 g/kg of fat-free mass per day to better preserve lean tissue.
+A widely cited review by Helms et al., 2014 suggests that lean, resistance-trained athletes dieting aggressively may benefit from intakes of approximately 2.3 to 3.1 g/kg of fat-free mass per day to better preserve lean tissue.
 While this is not the same as 3 g/kg of total body weight, it can translate into relatively high daily protein targets for lean individuals.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

-Additionally, very high protein intakes around 3.3–3.4 g/kg/day have been studied in resistance-trained individuals without adverse effects on kidney or liver markers and with favorable body composition outcomes (Antonio et al., 2015; Antonio et al., 2016).
+Additionally, very high protein intakes around 3.3 to 3.4 g/kg/day have been studied in resistance-trained individuals without adverse effects on kidney or liver markers and with favorable body composition outcomes (Antonio et al., 2015; Antonio et al., 2016).
 While this does not mean “more is always better,” it does suggest that protein intakes well above the RDA can be safe and may be strategically useful in specific high-training or calorie-restricted contexts (for example, while dieting or using GLP1s).

 Protein Resources for Women